The safety of maternity services in the UK

 The lack of learning from avoidable poor outcomes in maternity services in the UK is a national scandal that needs to be urgently addressed.
 How often to do we hear the words, ‘no one comes to work in the NHS to do harm’?
 This is true, just as it may be true to say that no one gets in a car and drives whilst over the limit with the intention to do harm.
 However, harm is an inevitable outcome of drink driving if allowed to go on unaddressed and unchallenged.
 The failure to properly review, understand and learn from avoidable poor outcomes in maternity units is as irresponsible as drink driving.
 It is something that should never be tolerated or accepted.

 My request to the RCM is to start a national campaign for safer birth.
 A campaign which responds to the clear evidence which tells us why too many babies in the UK continue to die from avoidable reasons.
 Let’s tackle the defensive culture that still exists in some parts of the UK’s maternity services and ensure that all avoidable deaths are properly reviewed and lessons to prevent reoccurrence always implemented.
-Let’s move away from campaigns which elevate one type of delivery above another and instead work to ensure all staff working in UK maternity units have the necessary skills, training and support to ensure timely interventions happen – not as a ‘last choice’ but as a decision taken by well trained and competent professionals, working together to achieve the safest outcomes for mothers and babies.
+Let’s move away from campaigns which elevate one type of delivery above another and instead work to ensure all staff working in UK maternity units have the necessary skills, training and support to ensure timely interventions happen – not as a ‘last choice’ but as a decision taken by well trained and competent professionals, working together with women to achieve the safest outcomes for mothers and babies.

 James Titcombe – May 2014